Music

 Music is taught as a separate subject, but links may be made to other learning such as the children’s topic work for that term.
 All learners from Reception to Y6 receive a weekly music lesson supported by Charanga.

 The Charanga music scheme allows children to experience a new topic and style of music every half-term.
-The lessons provide children with the opportunity to listen and respond to different styles of music, use their voices and instruments to listen and sing back and have a go at composing their own piece of music.
-The lessons are planned so that each year children follow on from the learning they completed the previous year and clear progression is evident across the school.
+The lessons provide children with the opportunity to listen and respond to different styles of music, use their voices and instruments, to listen and sing back and have a go at composing their own piece of music.
+The lessons are planned so that each year children follow on from the learning they completed the previous year, and clear progression is evident across the school.

 The spiral structure of the curriculum enables children to understand musical concepts through a repetition-based approach to learning.
 Learning about the same musical concept through different musical activities enables a more secure, deeper learning and mastery of musical skills.
 Musical teaching and learning is not neat or linear.
 The strands of musical learning, presented within the lesson plans and the on-screen resources, are part of the learning spiral.
-Over time, children can both develop new musical skills and concepts, and re-visit established musical skills and concepts.
+Over time, children can both develop new musical skills and concepts, and revisit established musical skills and concepts.
 This allows children to develop a deeper understanding of musical skills and concepts and learning something new.

-Each class is taught music once a week, via the award winning Charanga Music Programme.
 Additionally, Key Stage 2 children are taught music using key elements of the Royal Opera House Schools’ Education program, focusing on singing, composition, and the dramatic arts.
-All pupils have the opportunity to sing collectively, on a daily basis and we enjoy a weekly, whole school singing assembly.
+All pupils have the opportunity to sing collectively, on a daily basis and we enjoy a weekly, whole school singing lessons.

 The children at St Thomas’ enjoy performing to an audience regularly, throughout the year, through Showcase Assemblies, schools’ competitions, music festivals, church events, talent shows, school plays and performances in front of parents and peers.
 We also have a pop-up choir, where children participate in events outside school.